 Together Tim and Zoe expanded the breadth of their reporting and in June 2012 began publication of the Brixton Bugle newspaper.
 In November 2013 they were nominated for Innovation of the Year at the British Journalism Awards.

 In September 2015 Zoe and Tim took a step back after years of hard work both holding down full-time jobs and publishing the Brixton Blog and Bugle.
 Linda Quinn, a Glaswegian by birth and a Brixtonian by residence, picked up the reins.
-She moved to Brixton in the 1970s so has lived through many waves of changes to the Brixton area.
+She moved to Brixton in the 1970s so lived through many waves of changes to the Brixton area.
+Linda passed away in February 2021 and was succeeded as editor by her partner Alan Slingsby.